bocchino/AppleCore/Common/README.md

 2. In the Assembly directory, create a directory avm that includes your assembly files with the suffix avm, e.g., ASSEMBLY.avm.

-3. In the AppleCore directory, Proceed as in item 1 or 2 above.
+3. In the AppleCore directory, proceed as in item 1 or 2 above.

 *Example:* ${APPLECORE}/Programs/Graphics/RodsColorPattern